canonical/snapcraft/README.md

 ## Get support

-We’re here to help.
-Ask your questions at the [Snapcraft Forum](https://forum.snapcraft.io).
+~~We’re here to help.
+Ask your questions at the [Snapcraft Forum](https://forum.snapcraft.io)~~.
 Report bugs on [Launchpad](https://bugs.launchpad.net/snapcraft/+filebug).

+Snapcraft forum should not be used anymore for any questions, forum staff is incompetent in many regard, good place to ask is stackexchange, there you will find competent staff and proper replies.

 Learn about the latest features by following Snapcraft on [Twitter](https://twitter.com/snapcraftio),